adrian-shape/TalkbackDemo/README.md

 Change `Modifier.clickable` to `Modifier.toggleable`

-Add a `Modifier.semantics` with a stateDescription of either `R.string.liked` or `R.string.liked` depending on the state.
+Add a `Modifier.semantics` with a stateDescription of `R.string.liked` or `R.string.not_liked` depending on the state.
 Also add a role of `Role.Switch` to get switch semantics

 ### 3. MovieRolesList composable